7mind/izumi/doc/microsite/src/main/tut/guidelines.md

 Inheritance
 -----------

 1. There is very limited use of `class` inheritance.
 Usually one `class` shouldn't inherit from another.
+Make classes `final` by default.
+If you intend to use class inheritance, mark them as `open`, but do not leave them unmarked.
 2. `abstract` classes might be useful but, generally, you should avoid having them too